 Pumpkin Gelatin Gummies with a Milky Layer of Gelatin Latte “Froth”

-These gelatin gummy pumpkin spice latte dog treats were made in moulds as individual shaped treats, but they can also be made as set-and-slice treats in a pan.
+These gelatin gummy pumpkin spice latte dog treats were made in moulds (affiliate link) as individual shaped treats, but they can also be made as set-and-slice treats in a pan.
 The process is the same for either method, other than slicing of course.
-Because moulds are bottom-becomes-top, you may want to flip the order of the recipe below if making these latte treats as sliced gummies to keep the froth on top.
+Because moulds are bottom-becomes-top, you may want to flip the layer order below if making these latte treats as sliced gummies to keep the froth on top.